Starting price: $279 (GPS), $329 (LTE+GPS)

-With watchOS 7, the SE (as well as the Apple Watch 3 and later) provides sleep tracking, a hand-washing app, and Apple’s new Fitness app, which includes new workout presets such as core training, functional strength training, cool down and dance.
+With watchOS 7, the SE (as well as the Apple Watch 3 and later) also gets sleep tracking, a hand-washing app, and Apple’s new Fitness app, which includes new workout presets such as core training, functional strength training, cool down and dance.

 The hand-washing guide worked, though it takes a few seconds for the watch to recognize what you’re doing.
 A gentle buzz lets you know the watch has started timing you, while a second buzz tells you your hands are clean enough.

-Like the Apple Watch 3 and the Apple Watch 6, the Apple Watch SE is rated for 18 hours of battery life, which means you'll be recharging your watch every day.
+Like the Apple Watch 3 and the Apple Watch 6, the Apple Watch SE has about an 18-hour battery life, which means you'll be recharging your watch every day.
 When it comes to playing music and using GPS, the Apple Watch SE has a slightly shorter battery life than the Apple Watch 6.

-The most noticeable difference is in charge time.
-It's just 90 minutes for the Apple Watch 6 versus 2.5 hours for the Apple Watch SE to reach a full charge.
+The most noticeable difference is in charge time: just 90 minutes for the Apple Watch 6 versus 2.5 hours for the Apple Watch SE to reach a full charge.
 I found myself charging it up every day, but getting annoyed when I forgot and then glanced down to see I had 10 percent battery remaining.